wieserd/cli-search-for-arXiv/USAGE.md

 The `arxiv_cli_search` tool accepts the following arguments for search queries:

 *   **`--query` (Optional for CLI search, interactive prompt for interactive mode):** This is a general keyword search.
 The arXiv API searches across various fields including title, abstract, and authors.
+    *   **Advanced Query Syntax:** You can use advanced arXiv query syntax directly within the `--query` string.
+For example, to search for a specific category, you can use `cat:cs.AI`.
+For more details on arXiv's search syntax, refer to the official arXiv API documentation.
 *   **`--author` (Optional for CLI search, interactive prompt for interactive mode):** Search for papers by a specific author.
 Use the author's full name or a part of it.
 *   **`--title` (Optional for CLI search, interactive prompt for interactive mode):** Search for papers with specific keywords in their title.
 *   **`--start-date` (Optional):** The start date for filtering search results by publication date in `YYYY-MM-DD` format.
 Applicable in both command-line and interactive search modes.
 *   **`--end-date` (Optional):** The end date for filtering search results by publication date in `YYYY-MM-DD` format.
 Applicable in both command-line and interactive search modes.

+**Default Search Behavior:**
+*   By default, searches return up to 10 results.
+*   Results are sorted by relevance in descending order.
+*   The tool does not currently support command-line arguments to modify the number of results or the sorting order.

 **Note:** At least one of `--query`, `--author`, or `--title` must be provided for a search to be performed.